jgrss/geowombat/doc/source/apply.rst

 With functions that release the GIL (e.g., many NumPy functions, Cython), one can use ``rasterio`` to write concurrently.

-The example below applies a custom function concurrently over an image.
+The example below applies a custom function concurrently over an image, where each block of data is multiplied by ``arg``.

 .. note::